testcontainers/testcontainers-go/docs/features/docker_compose.md

 `docker-compose` supports expansion based on environment variables.
 The `ComposeStack` supports this as well in two different variants:

-- `ComposeStack.WithEnv(m map[string]string) ComposeStack` to parameterize stacks from your test code
+- `ComposeStack.WithEnv(m map[string]string) ComposeStack` imports environment variables from your test code.
-- `ComposeStack.WithOsEnv() ComposeStack` to parameterize tests from the OS environment e.g. in CI environments
+- `ComposeStack.WithOsEnv() ComposeStack` imports environment variables from OS.
+Useful in CI environments.

 ### Docs